Pink eye: Symptoms, treatment, and what to do next

 • You wake up with your eyelids sticking together.

-If you need help assessing and treating pink eye, come see the experts at GoHealth Urgent Care.
-You can walk in without an appointment, or you can check in online.
+If you need help assessing and treating pink eye, we are here to help.
+Just find the center nearest you and walk in, or save your spot online.
 We’ll have you back to feeling better in no time.